kiamiese/WD-SEATWORK-TOY-COMPANY/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - a multi page website for a toy company.
-- Whats the purpose
+- Whats the purpose - creating a multi-page website.
-- What are key components
+- What are key components - the landing of the website, about us page, highlights the featured products, displays products and contact page.
-- What technology used and how it is used
+- What technology used and how it is used - Bootstrap was used to help build this website.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Navbar
-- Transactional
+- Carousel

 ### Technology
 <!-- TODO: List of Technology Used -->